Preventing Gum Disease: How to Keep Your Gums Healthy

 Since periodontal disease is a chronic condition, it is essential to frequently monitor your symptoms to ensure the disease does not reoccur.
 For patients with a significant amount of periodontal disease, it is recommended to visit your periodontist or dentist every 3 months.
 Periodontal maintenance is the single most effective treatment to control gum disease.

-During this treatment, dental procedures known as scaling and root planing serve to remove plaque, tartar, and calculus from the roots surface, as well as from below the gumline.
+During this treatment, dental procedures known as scaling and root planning serve to remove plaque, tartar, and calculus from the roots surface, as well as from below the gumline.
 At home instructions are also given to maintain oral health and prevent disease progression.
 These sessions are designed to preserve the healthy state of your gums and stabilize your bone levels.

 Why Is Periodontal Maintenance Therapy Important?